VoIP Resources VoIP Fundamentals VoIP Glossary

 Host a group video conference call straight from the OnSIP web or desktop app.

 Instead of spending a ton of money on expensive video conference equipment, VoIP providers typically offer it as part of their service platform.
-With OnSIP, you can host group video conference calls directly in the OnSIP app, OnSIP’s own softphone.
-Whether you use the OnSIP web app or OnSIP desktop app, you can set up a video conference call right on your computer or laptop without needing any external devices—and if you use the web app, you won’t need any downloads or plug-ins, either.
+With OnSIP, you can host group video conference calls directly in the OnSIP softphone app.
+You can also use the OnSIP web app or OnSIP desktop app to set up a video conference call right on your computer or laptop without needing any external devices—and if you use the web app, you won’t need any downloads or plug-ins, either.

 Website Voice & Video Chat